 People rarely plan for what to do if they experience dental emergencies, leaving them unprepared and afraid when they do occur.
 However, this does not have to be the case.
 If you are experiencing a dental emergency, reach out to Lovett Dental at 832.990.8754 right away.
 If you are dealing with any of the following, proceed as directed and reach out to a dental health professional.

 Oral pain can indicate that there is something wrong with your mouth.
 If you’re experiencing dental pain, follow the instructions below, then contact your dentist as soon as possible.

 Clean out your mouth by rinsing thoroughly with warm water.
 Gently floss around the tooth to remove any food particles that may be trapped between your teeth or just under your gum line.
 If your tooth continues to hurt, see your dentist as soon as possible.

 For a day or two after braces or retainers have been adjusted, you may experience some discomfort.
 To help alleviate the pain, rinse your mouth with warm salt water or take pain medication as directed on the packaging label.

 Follow the steps below to address small daily concerns that occur occasionally to braces wearers.

 If your gums hurt or begin to swell, see your dentist right away.
 In some cases, pain or swelling can be symptoms of an abscess or infection that forms in gum tissue or a tooth’s root.
 However, there are many reasons why gums can swell, become painful, or abscess.
-The only way to identify the underlying cause is a thorough exam by your dentist.
+The only way to identify the underlying cause is a thorough dental exam.

 If the abscess ruptures, you may experience a sudden rush of foul-smelling and foul-tasting fluid from the swollen or painful area.
 Rinse your mouth with warm water immediately.